modal-labs/modal-client/.github/pull_request_template.md

 Note on protobuf: protobuf message changes in one place may have impact to multiple entities (client, server, worker, database).
 See points above.

 ---

+## Release checklist

+If you intend for this commit to trigger a full release to PyPI, please ensure that they following steps have been taken:

+- [ ] Version file has been updated with the next logical `X.Y.Z` version
+- [ ] Changelog has been cleaned up and given an appropriate subhead

+---